microsoft/PowerApps-TestEngine/README.md

 # Build
 dotnet build

-# Install required browsers - replace <net-version> with actual output folder name, eg. net6.0.
+# Install browsers required by Playwright - replace <net-version> with actual output folder name, eg. net6.0.
-pwsh bin\Debug\<net-version>\playwright.ps1 install
+.\bin\Debug\<net-version>\playwright.ps1 install
 ```

+### Using the provided samples
+Test Engine includes a library of samples you can use to get started.
+Each sample consists of solution that you can directly import into your Power Apps environment, and a test plan file that corresponds to the Power Apps canvas app that is in the solution.

+To use the samples, import the solution into your environment and then execute the corresponding test plan file with Test Engine.

-### Import a sample solution
+#### 1. Import a sample solution

-Log in to PowerApps with a work or school organization account.
-The account used cannot have multi-factor authentication enabled for PowerApps.
-For Microsoft employees, you will need to create a test account.

-If you need a test tenant, you can create one by visiting [this link](https://cdx.transform.microsoft.com/my-tenants).

-Import a sample solution (eg. `PowerApps-TestEngine\samples\basicgallery\BasicGallery_1_0_0_2.zip`).
+ (eg. `PowerApps-TestEngine\samples\basicgallery\BasicGallery_1_0_0_2.zip`).
 Remember the environment that you imported the solution to.
 For information about solution importing, please view [this](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/import-update-export-solutions).
 Check [Samples Introduction](https://github.com/microsoft/PowerApps-TestEngine/blob/main/samples/SamplesIntroduction.md) for more sample solutions.

-### Set up the config file
+#### 2. Set up the config file

+You can use a config file to specify values needed to run the tests, or you can provide these same values on the command line when executing the app.
+This example shows using the config file.

-Create a `config.dev.json` inside the `PowerAppsTestEngine` folder.
-(It should be next to the config.json.)
+Create a `config.dev.json` file inside the `PowerAppsTestEngine` folder.

-The contents should be a copy of config.json, like this:
+Here is an example of its contents (a file `config.json` is provided in the repo as an example):

 ```
 {